UNHM-2023-Fall-COMP-730-830/Lab4/README.md

 2. The program uses the builder and decorator design patterns.
 3. `Lab4.java` is the main Java file which defines all the window components.
 You don't need to make any changes to the file.
 4. To create new Pizzas independently and increase the code readability, apply the fluent builder pattern to the `Pizza` class.
-5. Complete the static inner class `Builder` within the `Pizza` class that allows to use the method chaining to add toppings.
+5. :computer: **Complete the static inner class `Builder` within the `Pizza` class that allows to use the method chaining to add toppings.**
  It should have the `build()` method that initializes and returns new fresh pizza.
 In the end, you should be able to build pizza instances like:

         Pizza pizza = new Pizza.Builder(PizzaSize.MEDIUM)
             .addPineapple()